-A: My motto is “Do your best or don’t do it at all”
+A: My motto is “Do your best or doesn’t do it at all”

-Q: – Outside of work what is your favorite hobby?
+Q: – Outside of work what is your favourite hobby?

 A: I love travelling off the beaten track as well as trekking, reading and spending time with my family and friends.